BRYN4444/HitmanRoulette/README.md

     * **Photo Objective:** 1 added.
 Also applies to "The Liability" Elusive Target.
 * **Other Fixes:**
   * Using a better version of the "Holiday Hoarders" background image without vignetting.
 Also did another pass on these images when using other Themes.
-* **Current Plans:**
-  * Contracts Mode support for "Holiday Hoarders" and the "Hokkaido Show Festival" shortly after release in November.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 ---